 Beaver Builder – Beaver Builder cannot provide you with as many designs as Divi Builder.
 In all, there are 30 templates inbuilt.
 The main categorization of templates is Content pages and Landing Pages.
 The art isn’t grouped according to the particular usage of the user like art, business, design, and more.

-Verdict – Divi Builder having a vast range of design and being user friendly, is better than Beaver Builder
+Verdict – Divi Builder having a vast range of designs and being user friendly, is better than Beaver Builder

 - Also, read: Divi vs Elementor